I am not a medical doctor. Please refer to your physician before beginning any vitamin supplements.

 Today as I was doing some research on my tablet, while sitting outside in the sun, I recalled how depressed and sad I’d been in a cubicle.
 I was so thankful for the opportunity to observe the birds, bees, trees and life as I worked on my next project.
 Spirit then spoke to me….

-You must spend time in the sun for optimal life and to attain the benefits of Vitamin D. Supplements provide minimal, if any, benefit because you must have a certain amount of sunlight — without sunscreen and not through glass — at optimal times during the day.
+In current times, 100% of all covid-19 patients who have to be hospitalized have a Vitamin D deficiency.
+You should spend time in the sun for optimal life and to attain the benefits of Vitamin D. Supplements provide minimal, if any, benefit because you must have a certain amount of sunlight — without sunscreen and not through glass — at optimal times during the day.
 This is the only way.

 You cannot get the Vitamin D you need from food or supplements – you just cannot!
 This important vitamin reduces the risk of:

-depression (which combating this will cause you to live life more abundantly)
+depression (the destruction of which will cause you to live life more abundantly)

 autoimmune diseases and more